Dashlane Review: Is It the Best Password Manager in 2025?

 • Dashlane Friends & Family.

-Dashlane’s paid plans are available as monthly or yearly subscriptions, and they come with a risk-free money-back guarantee for 30 days, so you can easily get a refund if you decide to cancel your Dashlane subscription.
+Dashlane’s paid plans are available as monthly or yearly subscriptions, and they come with a risk-free money-back guarantee for 30 days.

-Dashlane also has 3 business plans that can accommodate the needs of both small and big businesses (Dashlane is currently ranked #2 on our list of the best business password managers in 2024).
-The 2 most expensive business plans offer a free trial, but the cheapest plan, Starter, does not — however, it’s available on a monthly basis so you can try it out without committing to a full year.
+Dashlane also has 4 business plans that can accommodate the needs of both small and big businesses (Dashlane is currently ranked #2 on our list of the best business password managers in 2025).
+The cheapest plan, Standard, doesn’t offer a free trial.
+However, it’s available on a monthly basis, so you can try it out without committing to a full year.

 Here’s a quick summary of Dashlane’s personal and business plans:

-Dashlane Free Dashlane Premium Dashlane Friends & Family Dashlane Starter Dashlane Business Dashlane Enterprise
+Dashlane Free Dashlane Premium Dashlane Friends & Family Dashlane Starter Dashlane Business Dashlane Business Pluss Dashlane Enterprise

 Unlimited devices